-DAWSON CREEK/ CHETWYND AREA TRANSMISSION (DCAT) F2015 Targeted completion \$190-300 Total cost (\$ millions) \$20 LTD cost (\$ millions) -- --------------------------------- --- --
+DAWSON CREEK/ CHETWYND AREA TRANSMISSION (DCAT)

+F2015 Targeted completion \$220-255 Total cost (\$ millions)1 \$24 LTD cost2 (\$ millions)

 The project will expand the Peace Region 230kV transmission system to the Dawson Creek-Chetwynd Area to supply the high area load growth.
 The solution will include the construction of new 230kV lines between Dawson Creek (DAW) and Bear Mountain (BMT), and from BMT to a new station called Sundance (SLS), located approximately 19 km east of Chetwynd.